Community Workshops

 * Health & Sanitation

-* Preserving positive aspects of Samburu and Maasai cultures
+* Preserving positive aspects of the Samburu and Maasai cultures